17 Smarter Dessert Recipes That Are Great for Everyone, Including People with Diabetes

-Kirpitch calls out the almond flour in this recipe as a more diabetes-friendly option.
-It provides more protein than regular flour.
+Kirpitch calls out the almond butter, which is used in place of both flour and butter, in this recipe as a diabetes-friendly ingredient since it provides more protein.
 "Using whole grains where possible will also help with increasing the fiber and nutrition content without sacrificing taste," explains Kirpitch.

 Berries with Buttermilk and Honey

 Berries have some of the lowest carbohydrate counts of all fruit and taste delicious when paired with buttermilk and a light drizzle of honey.
 You can even swap the buttermilk for your favorite nut milk for an even lower carb dessert, recommends Kirpitch.

 Blueberry Ricotta Tart